NelsonG6/Genetic-algorithm-8queens/README.md

 -View a parent or child by clicking on them in the listbox.
 -Change settings each step of the algoritm.

+ere's an example of how genetic algorithms work, from "rtificial Intelligence: A modern approach, third edition", by Stuart Russel and Peter Norvig.

 -Thanks, and feel free to send me feedback.